 Colonic diverticular bleeding is the most common cause of overt lower gastrointestinal bleeding in adults.
 In most cases, the bleeding will stop spontaneously.
 However, if the bleeding persists, endoscopic, radiologic, or surgical intervention may be required.

 This topic will review colonic diverticular bleeding.
-The general approach to lower gastrointestinal bleeding, the causes of lower gastrointestinal bleeding, and the evaluation of obscure gastrointestinal bleeding are discussed elsewhere.
+The general approach to lower gastrointestinal bleeding, the causes of lower gastrointestinal bleeding, and the evaluation of suspected small bowel bleeding are discussed elsewhere.
 (See "Approach to acute lower gastrointestinal bleeding in adults" and "Etiology of lower gastrointestinal bleeding in adults" and "Evaluation of suspected small bowel bleeding (formerly obscure gastrointestinal bleeding".)

 Colon carcinoma is the most common source of lower gastrointestinal blood loss, but the bleeding is often occult (ie, no evidence of visible blood loss to the patient or clinician).
 On the other hand, colonic diverticular bleeding is the most common cause of brisk hematochezia (maroon or bright red blood), accounting for 30 to 50 percent of cases of massive rectal bleeding [1-3].
 (See "Angiodysplasia of the gastrointestinal tract" and "Complications of hemodialysis in the older patient".)